NaluKit/nalu-examples/NaluElementoSimpleApplication/README.md

 # Nalu example using Elemento
-This is a simple example that has three screens using [Elemento](https://github.com/hal/elemento)
+This example is using [Elemento](https://github.com/hal/elemento) widgets.

+It is a small applilcation with three screens.
+One screen to accept search parameters, one to show the search result and a detail screen.

+This example is implemented using a single maven module.

 ## Using
 To run the examples: